iLib-js/ilib-loctool-webos-javascript/README.md

 ## Release Notes
 v1.4.0
-* Remove commented line before parsing. so Strings in the comments don't extract.
+* Remove commented lines before parsing so that strings in the comments will not be extracted.

 v1.3.0
 * Updated regular Expression to extract case when resbundle object name is not `rb` or `RB`.